When to apply for Scientific Advice?

-The Institute provides consulting for both the procedural-regulatory issues as well as for scientific issues concerning requirements for pharmaceutical, pre-clinical and clinical documentation and safety requirements for medicinal products.
+The Institute provides Scientific Advice on marketing authorisation of medicinal products both in terms of procedural-regulatory issues and scientific issues concerning the requirements for pharmaceutical, pre-clinical, and clinical documentation and safety requirements for medicinal products.

-The applicant may be a pharmaceutical company, sponsor of clinical studies or other entity involved in the marketing authorization of medicinal products.
+The applicant for Scientific Advice may be a pharmaceutical company, a sponsor of clinical studies or another entity involved in the marketing authorisation of medicinal products.

 Examples of relevant applications for Scientific Advice are as follows:

 - selection of a suitable legal basis for marketing authorisation of the medicinal product;

 - changes in the product information (Summary of the Product Characteristics, SmPC; Patient Information Leaflet, PIL);

 - changes in the legal status for supply;

 - pharmaceutical aspects (e.g., physical, chemical, pharmaceutical, and biological tests performed to evidence the quality of the medicinal product);